JMCCMJ/SyncData/SyncDataAPI/README.md

 4. Can the sub application update forms and fields?
 Does this propagate to other sub applications or the main application?

 ## Notes
-- Currently using SqLite, so published app service does not currently work local DB file
+- Currently using SqLite, so published app service does not currently work with DB file